Plann1ng/Networking-Simulation/README.md

 # Networking-Simulation
 # Enterprise-Grade Network Security Lab (GNS3 + ISE + WLC + AD + FortiGate HA + Splunk)

+Hi!

+Thanks for being here.

 This lab simulates a full enterprise-grade network infrastructure using GNS3.
-It includes multiarea dynamic routing (OSPF), HSRP for gateway redundancy, VLAN segmentation, FortiGate firewalls in HA mode, Cisco ISE for wired/wireless 802.1X authentication, Active Directory (DNS, DHCP, NTP, SNMP), Splunk for centralized logging, and simulated wireless using Cisco vWLC.
+It includes multi-area dynamic routing (OSPF), HSRP for gateway redundancy, VLAN segmentation, FortiGate firewalls in HA mode, Cisco ISE for wired/wireless 802.1X authentication, Active Directory (DNS, DHCP, NTP, SNMP), Splunk for centralized logging, and simulated wireless using Cisco vWLC.
 A VPN gateway and full wired/wireless NAC policy enforcement are also part of the final build plan.
+I wanted to create this lab to keep sharp my knowledge about multiple solutions at the same time as:

+* Server virtualisation
+* ISE solutions
+* Routing/Switching
+* Network security
+* Windows Server
+* vWLC solutions
+* Fortigate configurations
+* ASA/Firepower configurations
+* AnyConnect and S2S VPN
+* Redundancy in networking

+A fair point to state is that the more I add to this network the more possibilities and room for improvement I see.
+This lab repo will be constantly updated, I appreciate your interest and feel free to suggest me upgrades, ask questions, or point out mistakes on **rstmduran@gmail.com**

 > 💡 This lab is deployed and tested on **GNS3 running on Linux (Kali)**.
 The Splunk server is hosted on an **Ubuntu VM inside Virtual Machine Manager (virt-manager)**.
 The Ubuntu VM uses a **bridged interface** to get internet access and participate in the GNS3 virtual network.